anhadgill23/HOLD_Server_Side/README.md

 This is the server side code for the app.
 The client side code is [here](https://github.com/anhadgill23/HOLD_Client_Side).

 ## Heroku Instructions
+* In client repo run open `package.json` and modify the `build` script so it points to the server root directory, then run `npm run build`.
 * Install heroku CLI `
 * Run `heroku create <app_name>`
 * Push to heroku `git push heroku master`